FiscalNote/BillSum/README.md

 Information on how the dataset was collected is under [BillSum_Data_Documentation.md](BillSum_Data_Documentation.md)

+**NOTE**: The Rouge scores in the paper used the *clean* versions of the summaries as the reference summaries - (see Experiments section below).
+Using the original summaries should not make a significant difference, but may change the exact scores).

 **Data Structure**
 The data is stored in a jsonlines format, with one bill per line.